Armored Heart: L'Odeur de l'Amour

 “I love it!”
 Lanri blurted out between sobs, and the grief overcame her.
 “And I hate it!
 I hate that this is all I have left of him!
 I would have jumped in after him if I could have found a hole!
 He gave me a wand to keep me warm, just before he fucking froze and drowned to death!”

 She tightened her grip on Seeker, and the Heartwarden did the same.
 “I swore to all of the gods I’d love him all of my life, and they let him die!
 He didn’t deserve to die, you wouldn’t have let him die!
 You would have saved him if you could have, but they didn’t!
-Arkay and Ishi, they both decided I only deserved a decade with him!”
+Tenebor and Ishara, they both decided I only deserved a decade with him!”

 “Dear, I–”

 “LET ME FINISH!”
 Lanri shouted over her.
 “They took my husband from me!
 They didn’t let me have the life I promised I’d live.
-And then—then they made me destroy everything I had left of him to save you!
+And then – then they made me destroy everything I had left of him to save you!
 I HATE THEM FOR WHAT THEY ALLOWED TO HAPPEN TO ME!
 I HATE THAT THEY LEFT ME TO WALLOW AND ROT, AND THAT ONLY YOU CARED ENOUGH TO HELP ME.”

 “WE HAD A FUTURE AHEAD OF US!
 WE WERE COMFORTABLE, WE WERE HAPPY, WE WANTED NOTHING BUT TO GROW OLD TOGETHER, AND THE GODS DENIED ME EVERYTHING!
 I HAD TO BURY HIM, AND I BURIED SO MUCH OF MYSELF WITH HIM!”